Author: Courts of Germany

 Germany vs "Shipping Investor Cyprus", November 2021, Bundesfinanzhof, Case No IR 27/19

 “Shipping Investor Cyprus” was a limited liability company domiciled in Cyprus.
 In the financial years 2010 and 2011 it received interest income from convertible bonds subject to German withholding tax.
 “Shipping Investor Cyprus” had no substance itself, but an associated company, also domiciled in Cyprus, had both offices and employees.
 The dispute was whether “Shipping Investor Cyprus” was entitled to a refund of the German withholding tax and whether this should be determined under the old or the new version of Section 50d(3) of the German Income Tax Act (EStG).
 The court of first instance concluded that “Shipping Investor Cyprus” claim for a refund was admissible because the old version of the provisions in Section 50d (3) EStG was contrary to European law.
 The tax authorities appealed this decision.
-Judgement of the National Tax Court The National Tax Court found that a general reference to ...
+Judgment of the National Tax Court The National Tax Court found that a general reference to ...
 Read more

 Germany vs “Lender GmbH”, June 2021, Bundesfinanzhof, Case No IR 4/17